apigee/apigee-deploy-maven-plugin/README.md

 # Getting Started

 Often the most difficult and confusing aspect of application development is figuring out how to build a common framework for creating new applications.
 Over time, development teams have started using tools like Maven, Ant and Ivy to automate some of these functions.
-This plugin uses the Maven plugin for deploying Apigee bundles to the Edge platform.
+This plugin uses the Maven plugin for deploying bundles to the Apigee platform.

 #### Why this deployment plugin is developed?